 Michael Quiqley

 Michael Quigley is the Co-Founder/CEO of QVH Media, a film production and distribution company in Atlanta.
-For more than 15 years he worked for the Turner Networks and Warner Media, most recently as Executive VP of Content Acquisition and Strategy.
+For more than 15 years he worked for Turner Broadcasting, Warner Media, and Warner Bros.
+Discovery, most recently as Executive VP of Content Acquisition and Strategy.
 He received his MBA from Stanford University Graduate School of Business and bachelors from Rice University.
 Under his leadership, HBO Max’s 2022 film offering included more Oscar nominees than any other streaming service, including Belfast, Drive My Car, Dune, The Eyes of Tammy Faye, Nightmare Alley, and West Side Story, as well as The French Dispatch, Judas and the Black Messiah, In the Heights, and Last Night in Soho.

 Don Mandrik